airrakeshkumarsharma/my_first_repo_from_terraform/README.md

 # my_first_repo_from_terraform
-This is example of creating data from github to create repo with the help of terraform
+This is example of creating data from github to create repo with the help of terraform.
+Manually changed